-(6) The sentencing changes made by the act that added this subdivision shall be applied prospectively to any person sentenced on or after October 1, 2011.

-- (7) The sentencing changes made to paragraph (5) by the act that added this paragraph shall become effective and operative on January 1, 2015, and shall be applied prospectively to any person sentenced on or after January 1, 2015. - (i) This section shall remain in effect only until January 1, 2017, and as of that date is repealed, unless a later enacted statute, that is enacted before that date, deletes or extends that date. - SEC.
+- (6) The sentencing changes made by the act that added this subdivision shall be applied prospectively to a person sentenced on or after October 1, 2011. - (7) The sentencing changes made to paragraph (5) by the act that added this paragraph shall become effective and operative on January 1, 2015, and shall be applied prospectively to a person sentenced on or after January 1, 2015. - (i) This section shall remain in effect only until January 1, 2020, 2017, and as of that date is repealed, unless a later enacted statute, that is enacted before that date, deletes or extends that date. - SEC.
 2. Section 1170 of the Penal Code, as amended by Section 2 of Chapter 378 of the Statutes of 2015, is amended to read: - 1170. (a) (1) The Legislature finds and declares that the purpose of imprisonment for crime is punishment.
 This purpose is best served by terms proportionate to the seriousness of the offense with provision for uniformity in the sentences of offenders committing the same offense under similar circumstances.
-The Legislature further finds and declares that the elimination of disparity and the provision of uniformity of sentences can best be achieved by determinate sentences fixed by statute in proportion to the seriousness of the offense as determined by the Legislature to be imposed by the court with specified discretion. - (2) Notwithstanding paragraph (1), the Legislature further finds and declares that programs should be available for inmates, including, but not limited to, educational programs, that are designed to prepare nonviolent felony offenders for successful reentry into the community.
-The Legislature encourages the development of policies and programs designed to educate and rehabilitate nonviolent felony offenders.
-In implementing this section, the Department of Corrections and Rehabilitation is encouraged to give priority enrollment in programs to promote successful return to the community to an inmate with a short remaining term of commitment and a release date that would allow him or her adequate time to complete the program.
+The Legislature further finds and declares that the elimination of disparity and the provision of uniformity of sentences is best achieved by determinate sentences fixed by statute in proportion to the seriousness of the offense as determined by the Legislature to be imposed by the court with specified discretion.